thereal-atom/thereal-atom/README.md

 ## Current Projects
 I'm currently focusing on one project
-- [Alertbot](https://github.com/alertbotxyz) Alertbot allows you to get alerts out to your users with maximum simplicity and minimum latency.
+- [Alertbot](https://github.com/alertbotxyz) allows you to get alerts out to your users with maximum simplicity and minimum latency.

 ## Past projects